yext/answers-search-ui/README.md

     }
 ```

-Or by including a custom template bundle, and adding
+Or by including a custom template bundle, and adding:

 ```js
   static defaultTemplateName () {